24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 5. SUNSET DRINKS ALONG THE RIVA

 One of the best things to do in Split early evening is toast the sunset with a drink along the vibrant Riva!
 I’ve seen some fantastic sunsets along here!
-If you take a stroll down the Riva as many people are doing just before sunset, you can enjoy this special time of day before the music gets cranked up (although I’ve heard this practice has now been banned in Croatia, thank goodness!)
+If you take a stroll down the Riva, as many people are doing just before sunset, you can enjoy this golden hour before the music gets cranked up!

-My favourite spots are the Olive Tree and at the end of the Riva, Venerada, which is quieter and serves excellent local wine!
+Along the Riva, there are many beautiful terraces filled with flowers and offering stunning views of the palm trees and blue sea.
+My favourite spots along here are the Olive Tree for cocktails and a vibrant atmosphere and at the end of the Riva next to Marjan Hill, Venerada, which is quieter and serves excellent local wine!

 6. EXPLORE MARJAN HILL VIEWPOINT